-For example, regulatory speed limit signs are now required to have Type IV (Type 4) reflective sheeting per Standard Specifications 9-35.2 (old contracts may use 2022 or older Standard Specifications, which still allow Type 2 or 3).
+For example, regulatory speed limit signs are now required to have Type IV (Type 4) reflective sheeting per Standard Specifications 9-35.2 (old contracts using 2022 or older Standard Specifications still allow Type II or III).
 The photo above shows the different Types at night.
 Lower reflective Type (left) is too dim; higher Type (right) is too bright and "washes out" the text.
 So, there is a fine balance between having a sign bright enough but not too bright (middle).